krishnagopika/Pretraining/Programming.md

 END
 ```

 - FOR: It is used to create a loop for iterating the sequence specific number of times.
 It is also called as counting loop.
+In programming languages we `for` loop similar to this.

 Example: